guilleng/c-programming-a-modern-approach-solutions/chapter9/exercises/01/README.md

 # Chapter 09 - Exercise 01

 The following function, which computes the area of a triangle, contains two errors.
-Locate the errors and show how to fix them.
-(Hint: There are no errors in the formula.)
+Locate the errors and show how to fix them. (_Hint_: There are no errors in the formula.)

 ```
 double triangle_area(double base, height)